-Applications received for units in the Fund are recorded net of any entry fees, if any, as a payable prior to the issue of units in the Fund.
+Applications received for units in the Fund are recorded net of any entry fees, if any, when units are allocated in the Fund.
 Redemptions from the Fund are recorded gross of any exit fees payable after the cancellation of units redeemed.

-Unit redemption prices are determined by reference to the net assets of the Fund divided by the number of units on issue, less any applicable transaction costs.
+Unit redemption prices are determined by reference to the net assets of the Fund divided by the number of units on issue, less applicable transaction costs.